hippke/RetroFish/README.md

 Yes, I plan to run this on a real 486 DX2-66 MHz manufactured in 1992.
 I can also be run on a 486 DX-33 MHz from 1989 at half speed.
 I plan to add a Youtube video of the system in action.

 Why not just use a VM?
-- For the fun of it
+- For the fun of it!
 - As a real benchmark: It is very difficult to adjust RAM latency etc. in a VM.
 To really determine the speed, let's use real hardware from around 1990 :-)